kartik-v/yii2-widgets/README.md

 The ColorInput widget is a customized color input widget based on HTML5 color input.
 The widget enhances the default HTML range input with various features including the following:

-* Specially styled for Twitter Bootstrap 3.0 with caption showing the output of the control.
+* Specially styled for Twitter Bootstrap 3.0 with customizable caption showing the output of the control.
 * Ability to prepend and append addons.
 * Allow the input to be changed both via the control or the text box.
 * Automatically degrade to normal text input for unsupported Internet Explorer versions.